I Am Upset That My 14-Year-Old Is Sexually Active

 A Distressed Mother

 Thank you for reaching out.
 I understand your exasperation.
 It must be dreadful to feel helpless and to have no one to talk to.
 I believe that I can help you with this tricky situation.
-I sure will try.

 I certainly understand that you are not prepared to raise a baby.
 You must share this with your daughter in a place and at a time when she will listen to you.
 Perhaps you can have this conversation with a trusted adult present such as a good family friend or even a health care professional.
 Try to stay calm during this conversation.
-As I am sure you are well aware, teens shut down when their parents become emotional.
-Staying calm under these circumstances is a lot to ask but it is necessary.
+As I am sure you are well aware, teens shut down when parents become emotional.
+Staying calm under these circumstances is a lot to ask but it's necessary.

 I wish you luck and peace as you consider your options.
-Please get back to me and let me know how things work out.